oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 2. Create an updated image.

    Recall that a goal of the [Initial use case](#initial-use-case) was to demonstrate using the WebLogic Image Tool to create an image named `model-in-image:WLS-v1` from files that were staged in `/tmp/mii-sample/model-images/model-in-image:WLS-v1/`.
-The staged files included a web application in a WDT zip archive, and WDT model configuration for a WebLogic Administration Server called `admin-server` and a WebLogic cluster called `cluster-1`.
+The staged files included a web application in a WDT ZIP archive, and WDT model configuration for a WebLogic Administration Server called `admin-server` and a WebLogic cluster called `cluster-1`.
 The final image was called `model-in-image:WLS-v1` and, in addition to having a copy of the staged files in its `/u01/wdt/models` directory, also contained a WebLogic installation and a WebLogic Deploy Tooling installation.

    In this use case, we will follow similar steps to the [Initial use case](#initial-use-case) in order to create a new image with an updated application and model, plus deploy the updated model and application to the running [Update1 use case](#update1-use-case) domain.